Levu: Description

 The species of Levu have a similar forewing venation compared to the sister genus Rhotana.
 In general however, the forewings are narrower, especially the basal median cell.
 The species are smaller than those of Rhotana, although the smallest species of Rhotana are of similar size compared to the largest species of Levu.
 The forewings of Levu are less transparent and are often lightly powdered.
 The forewings have few conspicuous markings and lack the colour pattern often found in Rhotana, but some species have dark brown forewings (L. rufulus, L. nocturnus).
 The hind wings always lack any markings.
 When the insects are at rest, the wings may be carried in a roof-like (tectiform) position (see the taxobox above) or form a common plane like in house flies.
 While most Levu species have a uniformly straw-coloured body, some species have red or orange marks on the head, for example around the eyes or along the face (frons) like in Levu knighti.
-The forewings venation of Levu samoensis is unusual in that the 2 sub-branches of the first branch of the media curve towards each other and touch each other briefly around half way before reaching the wing margin (arrow in illustration at left).
+The forewings venation of Levu samoensis is unusual in that the 2 sub-branches of the basal branch of the media curve towards each other and touch each other briefly around half way before reaching the wing margin (arrow in illustration at left).
 This venation is found in 7 species which have been grouped into the "Levu samoensis species group".